geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	- Tai Zecirevic

-24. Run the following command to display the number of license units that have been consumed:  <br/>
+22. Run the following command to display the number of license units that have been consumed:  <br/>

 	‎**Get-MsolAccountSku**

-25. Repeat steps 22-24 for the **Purchasing** distribution group.
-Note that it only lists Holly Spencer as the lone member of the group.
-This is because distribution group members are not synchronized in the cloud as part of the group; only the group owner is listed as a member of the group.

-26. Repeat steps 22-24 for the **Manufacturing** security group.
+23. Repeat steps 20-22 for the **Manufacturing** security group.
 In the **Manufacturing** group, you added the following members, each of which you should see in the list of group members:

 	- Bernardo Rutter